 About the NMSU Center of Innovation

 The Center of Innovation for Behavioral Health and Wellbeing was created to address the pressing need to strengthen and expand children’s behavioral health services for families in New Mexico.
-Housed in New Mexico State University’s Extension Family and Consumer Sciences Department, in the College of Agriculture, Consumer and Environmental Sciences, the Center of Innovation provides training and program implementation support to ensure that community providers have the opportunity to learn and grow within a supportive environment, gaining practical skills and training that directly impact their communities
+Housed in New Mexico State University’s Extension Family and Consumer Sciences Department, in the College of Agriculture, Consumer and Environmental Sciences, the Center of Innovation provides training and program implementation support to ensure that community providers have the opportunity to learn and grow within a supportive environment, gaining practical skills and training that directly impact their communities.
+Read more about our work within the system here.

 The Center of Innovation collaborates with funding partners in the State of New Mexico with a focus on the following service areas: